Eastern Market, Detroit: Eastern Market Corporation, 2006–present

-Present use
+Present uses

+As of 2025, the public market is open on Saturdays year-round and on Tuesdays and Sundays during the summer months.
+The wholesale market operates at night every weekday from April to November.
+At peak times during the summer, Eastern Market can see up to 40,000 visitors in a single day.

 In 2007, Eastern Market's historic district designation was expanded beyond the market's sheds to encompass 76 neighboring historic structures.
-Presently, the market district covers 43 acre and is the largest historic public market district in the United States.
-Eastern Market is a selling point for a wide variety of produce, meat, spices and other products.
-It is particularly busy on Saturdays, when farmers bring in their poultry and livestock, along with fresh produce for sale.
-Although the market is in the largest historic public market district in the U.S., the market itself is operated by the private sector though a public-private partnership with the Eastern Market Corporation.
-The Eastern Market Corporation has operated the property since 2006.
-According to Jennifer Knott Giering, President of the Dearborn, Michigan Chamber of Commerce, "Since [privatization in] July 2006, the market has renovated infrastructure, increased attendance and has become a catalyst for development in the [surrounding] neighborhood."
+At 43 acre, Eastern Market is the largest historic public market district in the United States.
+The sheds are a selling point for a wide variety of produce, meat, spices and other products, while the extended district includes restaurants, grocers, retail businesses, and specialty food producers.
 On home game days, the market allows Detroit Lions fans to tailgate in its parking lots.

 Local and internationally recognized art galleries, studios, and makerspaces have recently established spaces nearby, including The Red Bull House of Art, OmniCorp Detroit, Inner State Gallery, Riopelle and Project.
 Independent eateries, shops and performance spaces such as Trinosophes, Antietam, and People's Records have arrived in storefront spaces along Gratiot Avenue, and light manufacturing and e-commerce retailers including 1XRUN and Cyberoptix continue to operate out of upper floors.
 The annual Murals in the Market festival, hosted in the fall by 1XRUN, commissions local artists to paint murals around the Eastern Market district.
 Murals in the Market is part of the citywide Detroit Month of Design, which brings artist panels, galleries, art vendors, and the signature Eastern Market After Dark event to the district.

-The Detroit Festival of Books is a free annual event, which takes place the third Sunday in July at Eastern Market, and attracts over 10,000 attendees.
+In addition to Murals in the Market, the Eastern Market sheds are also often used as space for hosting city events and festivals.
+Some of the current annual community events include Flower Day (May), Detroit Burger Battle (June), Detroit Festival of Books (July), Taco Showdown (July), Detroit Sandwich Party (September), Eastern Market After Dark (September), Detroit Fall Beer Festival (October), Whiskey Wonderland (November), and All Things Detroit (twice per year).
+Some events, such as the Detroit Festival of Books, attract over 10,000 attendees.